-3.7 Acknowledgements
+3.7 Acknowledgments

-The authors are grateful to Richard Lippmann and Daniel Barbara for providing data sets.
+The authors are grateful to Yongdae Kim and Zhi-li Zhang for their comments and feedback on the general architecture of MINDS.
 This work was supported by Army High Performance Computing Research Center contract number DAAD19-01-2-0014.
 The content of the work does not necessarily reflect the position or policy of the government and no official endorsement should be inferred.
 Access to computing facilities was provided by the AHPCRC and the Minnesota Supercomputing Institute.